akeneo/dam-connector/README.md

 ## Concepts & Resources

-Please refer to our official documentation: https://api.akeneo.com/documentation/asset-manager.html#concepts-resources This is the source of truth of  our Ubiquitous Language.
+Please refer to our [official documentation](https://api.akeneo.com/documentation/asset-manager.html#concepts-resources) This is the source of truth of  our Ubiquitous Language.